Benefits of Solar Panels

 Here’s a closer look at the benefits of solar panels:

-Data from the U.S. Energy Information Administration shows that residential solar panels can produce as much as 850 kilowatt-hours (kWh) of energy — up to 95% of what the average household uses monthly.
-For many homeowners, adding solar panels is a great way to save energy and reduce your carbon footprint, helping to create a healthier planet and cleaner atmosphere.
+- Energy Savings: Data from the U.S. Energy Information Administration shows that residential solar panels can produce as much as 850 kilowatt-hours (kWh) of energy.
+For many people, adding solar panels is a great way to save energy and reduce your carbon footprint, helping to create a healthier planet and cleaner atmosphere.

 How Do Solar Panels Work?